 John Tate is one of the best trial lawyers I have worked with.

 Recent Articles and Speaking Engagements

-- "Products Liability Desk Reference: A Fifty-State Compendium," with Brittany Cross, co-author of Kentucky Chapter, December 2013
+- "Products Liability Desk Reference: A Fifty-State Compendium," with J. Brittany Cross Carlson, co-author of Kentucky Chapter, December 2013

 - "Fire and Explosion Litigation Strategies," DRI Product Liability Conference, National Harbor, Md., April 2013

 - "Federal Jurisdiction and Venue," Product Liability Law & Strategy, v.
 31, no. 1, July 2012